Time poverty: Agriculture

+Participation in farmers' associations, such as Federación Campesina del Cauca in Colombia, was found to increase time poverty due to transportation and general time demand but had other positive economic and social benefits that were otherwise not available.
+Farmers' associations often provide more opportunity for women to participate in crop production, but do not reduce externally and internally imposed domestic labor, which remains the main source of time poverty for women.
+Researchers have labeled participation in associations on top of work and domestic labor as the "triple work burden."

 Alleviation programs

 Infrastructure improvements such as roadbuilding, electrification, and better access to water in the Global South has been shown to lower time constraints on women.
 Reducing energy poverty does not always directly reduce time poverty as women often use saved time to work longer.

-However, conditional cash transfers may worsen time poverty for women as they often take on the role of fulfilling program requirements.
+Conditional cash transfers may worsen time poverty for women as they often take on the role of fulfilling program requirements.
 One study found that unconditional cash transfers failed to alleviate time poverty because women did not spend the transfers on time-saving services, such as laundry services or take-out.
 In several studies, when time-saving benefits were offered in a program, a majority of the time participants opted for a monetary benefit instead, including time-poor parents.

 Causes

 Gender disparities

 Inequitable division of labor increases committed time and exacerbates gender differences in time poverty.

 Women are more likely to be time poor than men.
 The discrepancy may be due to the existence of a "second shift," coined in 1989 by Arlie Hochschild to describe the double burden many women face in performing the majority of housework, reproductive labor, after returning from work.
 The time burden from raising children falls disproportionately on women than men.

 A 2014 analysis of the American Time Use Surveys found that never-married women have more discretionary time than married women and therefore, have lower time poverty rates.
 The author suggests this discovery can be explained through the gendered "family devotion schema" (the societal expectation that women should be the primary caregiver) and "work devotion schema" (the assumption that a woman's drive in her career leaves little time for caregiving) from sociologist Mary Blair-Loy.
 Under this lens, married mothers feel the pressure to reconcile both schema, and marriage adds another family member (spouse) to care for in the "family devotion" realm, exacerbating time poverty.

 10–14 year-old girls spend 50% more time doing household chores than their male peers.
 This imbalance carries into adulthood worldwide.